 From Year 9 onwards, EHC Plans focus on long term life outcomes that will best prepare a young person for adulthood.
 We consider outcomes in 4 areas:

-EHC Plans remain in place for as long as a young person needs specialist support in education, up to the age of 25.
+EHC Plans remain in place for as long as a young person needs specialist support in education, up to the age of 25 and are reviewed every year.
+The review meetings involves parents/carers, the child or young person’s teacher and any other professionals that are involved in supporting them.